coffee2code/blog-time/readme.txt

 = Functions =

 * `<?php function c2c_blog_time( $time_format = '', $echo = true ) ?>`
-Gets the formatted time for the site.
+Gets and/or displays the formatted time for the site.

 = Arguments =